rhagarty/techxchange-shared-cache-lab/README.md

 	>**IMPORTANT**: Leave the `podman stats` command running for the other parts of this lab so you can keep watching the statistics for the containers you use.

-4. Press `control-c` to stop the server that you started in Step 2.
+4. Hit `control-c` to stop the server that you started in Step 2.
 At this point, we can run the `startupTime.awk` script on the log to calculate the time it took from initiating the java command line from catalina.sh until the server posted its "Server started" message.

 	```bash
 	./startTime.awk log.cpu1